BhaumikSurani/React-Native/README.md

 Set def enableSeparateBuildPerCPUArchitecture = true
 **Note:-** if you set “universalApk true” inside splits { abi {}}.
 It create global api file and upload it. appstore device into split automatically.
 Reference:- https://medium.com/@aswinmohanme/how-i-reduced-the-size-of-my-react-native-app-by-86-27be72bba640

+## For Android App Bundle (Small app download Playstrore)
+./gradlew assembleRelease
+above command generate apk large size so you have to create .aab file when you want to download apk from play store

+./gradlew bundleRelease
+Now instead of an APK file being generated we will get a new file with an extension .aab located under android/app/build/outputs/bundle/release/app.aab— this is the file you want to submit to Google Play (either manually or using Google Play API)